Skip to main content

 Setting up authentication

-For this tutorial we choose to use GitHub, a free service most of you might be familiar with.
-For other options, see the auth provider documentation.
+For this tutorial we choose to use GitHub, a free service most of you might be familiar with, and we'll be using an OAuth app.
+For detailed options, see the GitHub auth provider documentation.

 Screenshot of the GitHub OAuth creation page

-Take note of the Client ID and the Client Secret.
-Open app-config.yaml, and add your clientId and clientSecret to this file.
+Take note of the Client ID and the Client Secret (clicking the "Generate a new client secret" button will get this value for you).
+Open app-config.yaml, and add them as clientId and clientSecret in this file.
 It should end up looking like this:

 app-config.yaml